sdt6585/convergence-docs/Game Design Document.md

 And life indeed seems to spring eternal around the maw of eternity, as the colliding matter and energy are the perfect cauldron of chaos to seed new possibilities.
 The systems that orbit the event horizon of the Lodestone brimming with intelligent life as well as valuable resources.
 Humans were not the first to arrive in this cosmic Eden, as the Troydians and C'Than had already met and fueded over control over the most valuable region in the universe.

-The end of the Odyssey was humanity's arrival at Eternity's Throne (the Lodestone) and it's official first contact with other intelligent species.
+The end of the Odyssey was humanity's arrival at Aeterna Perditor (the Lodestone) and it's official first contact with other intelligent species.

 ### The Anti-Matter War
 When the humans completed their trek to the lodestone, a few very important things happened in rapid succession.